 Beginning Sunday, March 14, Contra Costa County will advance to the less-restrictive red tier of California's Blueprint for a Safer Economy.

-Contra Costa was expected to the enter red tier on Wednesday next week, but will transition a few days earlier after the state met a goal of administering 2 million doses of COVID-19 vaccine in high-risk, economically disadvantaged communities on Friday.
+Contra Costa was expected to enter red tier on Wednesday next week, but will transition a few days earlier after the state met a goal of administering 2 million doses of COVID-19 vaccine in high-risk, economically disadvantaged communities on Friday.

 This will allow for reduced state health order restrictions, including:

 - Restaurants, gyms, dance studios and museums may resume indoor operation, following state health guidelines